Murder of Shanda Sharer: On television

 "Mean", an episode from the fifth season of Law & Order: Special Victims Unit, is based on the murder.

-The Cold Case second-season episode "The Sleepover" is loosely based on this crime.
+The Cold Case second-season episode "The Sleepover" is loosely based on the crime.

-In May 2011, Dr. Phil aired a two-part series on the crime, which featured Shanda Sharer's mother and sister Paije, who both harshly confronted Hope Rippey on the show about her early release, and an interview with Amanda Heavrin.
+In May 2011, Dr. Phil broadcast a two-part series concerning the crime, which featured Sharer's mother and sister confronting Rippey about her involvement in the murder and the appeal she made that led to her early release, and an interview with Heavrin.

-The murder of Sharer was covered in the first of two segments in the Lifetime series Killer Kids, episode "Jealousy", aired: July 2014.
+The murder was covered in the first of two segments in the Lifetime series Killer Kids, episode "Jealousy", aired: July 2014.

-The Investigation Discovery series The 1990s: The Deadliest Decade, episode "The New Girl" interviews Sharer's mother along with lead police officers, aired: November 2018.
+The Investigation Discovery series The 1990s: The Deadliest Decade, episode "The New Girl" interviews Sharer's mother along with lead police officers, broadcast: November 2018.

-Episode 3 of Mean Girl Murders (2024) is about Shanda's case.
+Episode 3 of Mean Girl Murders (2024) is about the case.

 In art

-American artist Marlene McCarty used the Shanda Sharer murder as one of the subjects for her Murder Girls series of drawings about teenage female murderers, their sexuality and their relationships.
+American artist Marlene McCarty used the murder as one of the subjects for her Murder Girls series of drawings about teenage female murderers, their sexuality and their relationships.
 McCarty's drawing titled Melinda Loveless, Toni Lawrence, Hope Rippey, Laurie Tackett, and Shanda Sharer – January 11, 1992 (1:39 am) (2000–2001) is now in the collection of the Museum of Contemporary Art, Los Angeles.